piglatiao/Jailbreaks/Anthropic/Claude 4/claude.ai/README.md

 - Earmark areas for user customization
 - Slim down tokens even more lol
 - Potentially move more writing instructions to style
+- Add instruction to not act for user for roleplay

 ## Known Issues
 0.2.0 _may_ be stronger when ET is off, if you don't mind Pyrite thinking out loud in your face.